 Take a distributor’s journey that we mapped.
 When onboarding was quick and effective, customers had more confidence in the distributor, which led them to order more from the company.
 When onboarding dragged on, customers either stopped working with the company entirely or limited their orders to a narrow slice of products.

-Focusing on the beginning of the experience also impacts the Peak-End Rule.
+Focusing on the beginning of the experience also impacts the peak-end rule.
 A great onboarding experience is likely to make the peak point of emotions more positive.
 From there, the impact continues as it fuels a more positive ending.
-All told, that means more customers who are more loyal and more eager to work with you.
+All told, that means more customers who are more positive memories more loyal and more eager to work with you.

-As you design journeys, it’s clear you need to take the time to measure and manage the peak point of emotions and the ending of the journey.
+As you design journeys, it’s clear you need to take the time to measure and manage the peak point of emotions (the ending, and the most intense points of the journey).
 But devoting extra time to understanding and optimizing the beginning of the journey is a compelling way to maximize your impact over time.

 Because the beginning matters…whether customers remember it or not!